erme2/Pane/README.md

 Pane and Burro together should be like a "bread and butter".

-1. keep it easy and clean
+1. keep it simple and lightweight
+2. testable
+3. easy to use